A guide to the top Zendesk products in 2026

 Integrating Zendesk Talk ensures all phone conversations are automatically logged as tickets, complete with recordings and transcripts, within your existing support system.
 This provides a complete record of customer interactions across all communication channels, improving agent efficiency and historical context.

-An AI platform connects all your Zendesk products and external knowledge sources, unifying scattered information into a single source of truth.
+An AI platform connects all your Zendesk products and external knowledge sources, unifying information into a single source of truth.
 It automates workflows, provides instant answers to agents, and allows for effective self-service, making your entire suite of tools work smarter together.